This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Can I go swimming after dying my hair red

-I go for the weekend trips but don’t go into the pool with my dyed hair if three days haven’t passed.
+I still take weekend trips but don’t go into the pool with my dyed hair if three days haven’t passed.

 Chlorine is a very reactive chemical and since your hair dye is still fresh, the chemicals it contains are yet to settle well in your hair.